Honeycomb: Geometry

 The axes of honeycomb cells are always nearly horizontal, with the open end higher than the back end.
 The open end of a cell is typically referred to as the top of the cell, while the opposite end is called the bottom.
-The cells slope slightly upwards, between 9 and 14°, towards the open ends.
+The cells slope slightly upward, between 9 and 14°, towards the open ends.

 Two possible explanations exist as to why honeycomb is composed of hexagons rather than any other shape.
 First, the hexagonal tiling creates a partition with equal-sized cells, while minimizing the total perimeter of the cells.
 Known in geometry as the honeycomb theorem, this was conjectured by Jan Brożek and mathematically proven much later by Thomas Hales.
 Thus, a hexagonal structure uses the least material to create a lattice of cells within a given volume.
 A second reason, given by D'Arcy Wentworth Thompson, is that the shape simply results from the process of individual bees putting cells together: somewhat analogous to the boundary shapes created in a field of soap bubbles.
 In support of this, he notes that queen cells, which are constructed singly, are irregular and lumpy with no apparent attempt at efficiency.